Academic Regulations and Information: Bachelor’s Programs

 Transient Registration: Virginia Wesleyan students may take courses at other institutions of higher education and transfer the credit in.
 To do so, they must be in good academic standing, complete an application, and receive the written approval of their advisor and the Registrar prior to registering for any courses at other institutions.
 Approved credit is accepted for transfer only when the student has earned a grade of C (2.0) or above.
 Transfer credit does not affect the student’s grade point average at Virginia Wesleyan.
 Complete information covering the conditions of transient registration is available in the Registrar’s Office.

-Catalog of Entry: Students who have left the college for a time, have not earned additional credit, and have been readmitted to Virginia Wesleyan may choose to satisfy either the requirements listed in the catalog that was current at the time they first enrolled in the college or the requirements that are in effect at the time of their application for graduation.
-Students who have left the college and earned additional credit prior to readmission to Virginia Wesleyan must satisfy the requirements listed in the catalog at the time of their application for graduation.
+Catalog of Entry: Students who have left the University for a time, have not earned additional credit, and have been readmitted to Virginia Wesleyan may choose to satisfy either the requirements listed in the catalog that was current at the time they first enrolled in the University or the requirements that are in effect at the time of their application for graduation.
+Students who have left the University and earned additional credit prior to readmission to Virginia Wesleyan must satisfy the requirements listed in the catalog at the time of their application for graduation.

 A student who needs to withdraw for medical reasons during a given semester will be required to provide medical documentation and a letter which addresses the following: the specific nature of the illness, the approximate date of the onset of the illness, the date at which the doctor first diagnosed the illness, and how the illness and treatment precluded one’s ability to engage in studies.

-A student who withdraws and desires to return to the college must reapply to the Office of Enrollment Services for consideration by the Committee on Academic Standing.
+A student who withdraws and desires to return to the University must reapply to the Office of Enrollment Services for consideration by the Committee on Academic Standing.

 A student who has been academically dismissed may apply for readmission once, and only after meeting the criteria as outlined in the Selective Retention Policy.